DerBrunoIR/CourseGraph/README.md

 This is usefull because it can be automated.
 **Only** the requirement and title field has been verified until now.

-## 2. translating course requirements into edges
+## translating course requirements into edges
-A course description contains a requirements section where the course author describes what skills are desired for this course.
+The requirements fields contains unstructed text describing the requirements of a course.

+For determing course dependencies I follwed the following procedure:
+- If the author differentiates between `required` and `recommended`, then only take the `required` ones.
+- Vague or unprecise requirements that are hard to understand are ignored.

+This ensures that arbitrariness is reduced while guessing dependencies.

-This implies the following issues:
+However the following issues still stand:
 - Course requirements section could be outdated.
 - Author's could over or under estimate their course requirements.
 - Author's use vague terms to describe their course requirements.

-Procedures I followed for determining course requirements:
-- if the author differentiates between `required` and `recommended`, then only take the `required` ones
-- very vague or very unprecise requirements are ignored
-- if a course is directly listed, it is taken
+- Missinterpretation on my side.

+The guessed dependencies can be found in `./Informatik/24_8_31/graph.json`.

-### Examples
+### Examples Guesses

 Example 1:
 Course: Hardware Security Lab